ErikMartensson/dinkum-save-editor/README.md

 - `deno task check` - Run formatting, linting, and type checking
 - `deno task update` - Update Fresh framework

+### Development Auto-Load Feature

+For faster development, the app can automatically load save files on startup:

+1. Create a `selected-saves/` directory in the project root
+2. Place your test `.es3` or `.json` files in this directory
+3. Start the dev server - files will auto-load after each hot-reload

+This feature is **development-only** and disabled in production.

 ### Project Structure

 ```